DejanVasic/Gen3-Trip-Logger/firmware/README.md

     * **Automatic Door Locking:** Locks doors when speed exceeds 15 km/h.
     * **Collision Detection:** Unlocks doors if a rapid deceleration (indicating a potential collision) is detected.
     * **Automatic Door Unlocking:** Unlocks doors when the vehicle is put in "Park" and doors were locked by the system.
-    * **Steering Angle Alarm:** Triggers a buzzer sound once if the steering angle is outside a certain range, potentially indicating an issue or an unusual maneuver.
+    * **Steering Angle Alarm:** Triggers a buzzer sound once on car start if the steering angle is outside a certain range, potentially indicating an issue or an unusual maneuver.
+    * **Window Opened Alarm:** Triggers a buzzer sound once on car turn off if any rear window is opened.
+    * **Door Opened Alarm:** Blinks the hazard lights once when the first door is opened after the car is turned off, providing an immediate warning to other drivers.
-    * **Dimmable Output:** Controls an output pin (e.g., for lights) based on the vehicle's dimmer signal.
+    * **Dimmable Output:** Controls an output pin (e.g., for HeadUnit lights) based on the vehicle's dimmer signal.
     * **Deep Sleep Mode:** Enters a deep sleep mode to conserve power when the ignition is off, with wake-up triggered by ignition or a timer.

 * **Web Server Interface:**